-Anything from a change in schedule or 'falling off the diet wagon', to family issues or illness can impact motivation to exercise, and judgement barriers start to take over.
+Anything from a change in schedule to family issues or illness can impact motivation to exercise, and judgement barriers start to take over.
 But they can also be moments of positive change.

 Crucially, we understand that developing confidence leads to action and then helps build resilience - but it's a constant battle.
 Recognising this cycle as something everyone goes through leads to a sense of belonging.
 It's ok to have breaks or 'wobbles'.